 Did you know?
 Despite often being used interchangeably, there is a difference between user surveys and customer surveys.

-A user survey and a customer survey serve similar purposes but are directed towards slightly different groups, which can lead to variations in focus and objectives.
+A user survey and a customer survey serve similar purposes but are directed toward slightly different groups, which can lead to variations in focus and objectives.
 Let’s take a closer look…

 User Surveys